Quick family day trips to take during your winter vacation

 Blue Ridge, Georgia (Driving distance: 1.5 hours)

 Venture 90 minutes from Atlanta to experience the enchantment of Blue Ridge, Georgia with your family.
-This mountain town packs a ton of Southern charm into its small-town atmosphere.
+This small town packs a ton of Southern charm into its atmosphere.

 Bundle up with a cup of hot cocoa and listen to holiday carols while cruising the railways with Blue Ridge Scenic Railway.
 You’ll experience a bit of nostalgia with a drive-in movie at Swan Drive-In Theater.
-You can chase waterfalls with a hike through the expansive Chattahoochee National Forest on trails like Fall Branch Falls.
+Located in the Southernmost reach of the Appalachian Mountains, you can chase waterfalls with a hike through the expansive Chattahoochee National Forest on trails like Fall Branch Falls.
 This family-friendly trail is less than a mile and has a smooth pathway.
 And while you won’t be able to pick apples at Mercier Orchard in the winter, it’s still worth visiting the largest apple orchard in Georgia for warm apple cider and fried apple pies.

 Rock City Gardens (Driving distance: 2.5 hours)